 Welfare Regime

-Legislation affecting the working population includes the Minimum Wage Act, the Occupational Health and Safety Act, the Workmen’s Compensation Act and the Maternity Protection Act.
-There is no unemployment insurance, but job-seekers receive assistance in finding a new job.
-The health and safety regulations controlled by the Occupational Safety and Health Agency (OSHA) apply to all workers, regardless of nationality.
+Legislation related to the labor force includes the Minimum Wage Law, the Occupational Health and Safety Law, the Workers’ Compensation Law and the Maternity Protection Law.
+The state does not offer unemployment insurance, but job seekers receive assistance in finding new jobs.
+The health and safety standards mandated by the Occupational Safety and Health Administration (OSHA) apply to all workers, regardless of their nationality.

 Social safety nets